oanguenot/webrtc-experiments/documentation/Selecting devices.md

 The last steps is to let the user selects the devices he want and apply his choise.
 For that you have at least 2 strategies.

-_Recommendation_: As described here, the best is to display to different lists: one for the microphone and one for the video.
+> As described here, the best is to display to different lists: one for the microphone and one for the video.
 The reason is that most of the cases, there is no link between them and the user needs to pick one from each list.
 As soon as you plug or connect an external device you will, your lists will augment not symmetrically.
 Adding a new headset will only add a new microphone to the list.
 Plugging a camera can add a new camera as well as a new microphone.

 ### Mixing audio and video devices